matthiaskoenig/sbmlsim/src/sbmlsim/simulator/README.md

 In addition these simulations can be wrapped in a more complex scan
 * `dimensions`
-This creates higher dimensional scans => Just name this
+This creates higher dimensional scans

+## Observables
+- handle addition of observables to the model as functions; have to be added to the model or calculated on the results